M-ADARSHCHARY/HelloW-Chat-App/README.md

 # 👋 HelloW-Chat-App

 A real-time chat application built with the **MERN stack**, featuring **Zustand** for global state management and **WebSockets** for instant messaging.
-Users can send and delete messages, clear chats, and update our profile pictures — with all changes reflected live for both users.
+Users can send and delete messages, clear chats, and update their profile pictures — with all changes reflected live for both users.

 ---